We have got cases of admission seekers with errors in their names, date of birth, local government, address, etc.

 Conclusion

-There is no need to think of a court affidavit as the first thing when you have some errors on your credentials or while filling (online) forms.
+There is no need to think of a court affidavit as the first thing when you have some errors on your credentials or while filling out (online) forms.
 You should take a few official steps to correct things first.

-And if things don't fall your way, you can then consider using court affidavit as the recognized official backing.
+And if things don't fall your way, you can then consider using a court affidavit as the recognized official backing.

 What if someone made a mistake of state of origin during their NECO registration..can such be corrected and how?